How to Create a Small Business Employee Benefits Package

 Here are some types of benefits you may want to consider in your small business employee benefits package:

-- Paid time off: This includes sick leave, personal time, and, of course, vacation.
+- Paid time off (PTO): This includes sick leave, personal time, and, of course, vacation.
 Offering this benefit ensures that employees can take their necessary time, and get back to working at maximum efficiency.
 Plus, it reduces stress and burnout.

 - Retirement plans: This includes, for example, a 401(k) or IRA, which enables employees the opportunity to plan accordingly for the future and potentially receive employer contributions.